-By nature of its operating business, Quadgas Finance Plc has not been significantly impacted by the COVID-19 pandemic or the ongoing conflict in Ukraine, and the Directors believe the current level of operating activity as reported in the income statement will continue in the foreseeable future, as the company will continue to provide long term finance for its immediate parent.
+By nature of its operating business, Quadgas Finance Plc has not been significantly directly impacted by the ongoing conflict in Ukraine.
+Macroeconomic factors associated with the conflict in the form of inflation and interest rate rises have impacted the company; however, due to the back to back nature of transactions the net impact on the company is minimal.
+The Directors believe the current level of operating activity as reported in the income statement will continue in the foreseeable future, as the company will continue to provide long term finance for its immediate parent.
 The company is exposed to the risk of default on its intercompany loan with its immediate parent.
-The recent geopolitical uncertainties have increased volatility in the market and as a result credit spreads for a broad range of businesses has widened versus the previous year.
-Accordingly there has also been a widening in the company's calculated credit spreads which has caused movements in the loss calculation, however the movement in 2022 has not been significant.
+Geopolitical uncertainties have increased volatility in the market and as a result credit spreads for a broad range of businesses has widened versus the previous year.
+Accordingly there has also been a widening in the company's calculated credit spreads which has caused movements in the loss calculation, however the movement in 2023 has not been significant.
 The company will continue to be exposed to such changes in the future.

 Climate change is a global challenge and an emerging risk to business, people and the environment across the world.
-As a financing company, Quadgas Finance Plc's operations are not directly or significantly impacted however, those of Cadent Gas Limited, the Group's operating company, are.
-It has a role to play in limiting warming by improving energy management, reducing carbon emissions and by helping its customers do the same.
+As a financing company, Quadgas Finance Plc's operations are not directly or significantly impacted however, those of Cadent Gas Limited, the Group's operating company, are and there remains uncertainty over what those impacts will be.
+Cadent Gas has a role to play in limiting warming by improving energy management, reducing carbon emissions and by helping its customers do the same.
 Investor awareness and interest in climate change matters continues to grow when making investment decisions and Cadent continues to engage with its investors in this area.
-For information on how climate change will impact the Group's operating company, Cadent Gas Limited, refer to the Strategic Report included in Cadent Gas Limited's Annual Report and Accounts 2021/2022.
+For information on how climate change will impact the Group's operating company, Cadent Gas Limited, refer to the Strategic Report included in Cadent Gas Limited's Annual Report and Accounts 2022/2023.